FOOD PERISHABILITY AND PRESERVATION

 Antioxidants, known as oxygen “catchers” prolong the durability of food by protecting it against deterioration caused by oxidation.

-Additives that have been used since ancient times include preservatives and flavourings for better appearance and consistency, both natural and artificial colours, emulsifiers, and other.
+Additives that have been used since ancient times include preservatives and flavorings for better appearance and consistency, both natural and artificial colors, emulsifiers, and more.

 With the development of the food industry, from the19th century onwards, there has been a steady increase in the use of chemicals in food production and additives.

 Today, each country has its own special regulations regarding additives.

 The additives include sugar, salt, and ingredients in order to improve the nutritional value (vitamins, minerals, inulin, etc.).

 Additionally, liquid pectin, dextrin, starch, gelatine, casein and other milk protein, gluten, blood plasma, amino acids (except for glutamic acid, cystine, cysteine, and glycine), can all be used as additives.

 Additives can be found in almost all kinds of food we consume such as milk and dairy products, chocolate, vegetables, cereals, bakery products, etc.

 To Identify additives we use E-numbers that are generally accepted worldwide.
 The labeling refers to the toxicological evaluation and classification of additives.